 Heartworm disease is spread through mosquito bites and is primarily caused by a parasitic worm called Dirofilaria immitis.

 Pets including dogs, cats, and ferrets may become definitive hosts.
 This means that the worms live, mate, and produce offspring in your pet's body.
-We call this serious condition heartworm disease because the worms live in the heart, lungs and blood vessels of an infected pet.
+We call this a serious condition heartworm disease because the worms live in the heart, lungs, and blood vessels of an infected pet.

 Your vet can complete blood tests to detect heartworm proteins (antigens), which are released into the animal's bloodstream.
 Heartworm proteins can't be detected until about five months (at the earliest) after an animal is bitten by an infected mosquito.

 What If My Pet Is Diagnosed With Heartworm?

 Heartworm treatment varies between cats and dogs.
 Heartworm treatment is often lengthy, uncomfortable and potentially dangerous for your pet, and expensive for you.
 This is why we say prevention is the absolute best treatment for heartworm disease.

 If your pet is diagnosed with heartworm, your vet will discuss potential treatment options with you.
 For dogs, an FDA-approved medication (melarsomine dihydrochloride), which contains arsenic, will be given via a series of injections into your dog's back muscles.
 This treatment option is toxic to cats so your vet will discuss alternative therapies with you.